Wat Suthat: History

 During the reign of King Phutthaloetla Naphalai (Rama II), work on the temple was resumed, and the king himself carved the wooden doors of the vihāra.
 He too passed away before the project was completed.
-The construction of the temple was finally brought to completion in 1847, in the reign of King Nangklao (Rama III), who conferred on it the official name "Wat Suthat Thepwararam", although contemporary chronicles record the form "Wat Suthat Theptharam".
+The construction of the temple was finally brought to completion in 1847, in the reign of King Nangklao (Rama III), who conferred on it the official name "Wat Suthat Thepphawararam", although contemporary chronicles record the form "Wat Suthat Theptharam".
 Under King Mongkut (Rama IV), the principal Buddha images in the vihāra, ubosot (ordination hall), and preaching hall were given harmonized names: Phra Si Sakyamuni, Phra Buddha Trilokachet, and Phra Phuttha Sretthamuni respectively.

-Within Wat Suthat Thepwararam stands the royal memorial to King Ananda Mahidol (Rama VIII).
+Within Wat Suthat Thepphawararam stands the royal memorial to King Ananda Mahidol (Rama VIII).
 His royal ashes were enshrined in 1950 in the decorative cloth panel (pha thip) at the front of the throne base of Phra Si Sakyamuni, and an annual royal merit-making ceremony commemorating the anniversary of his death is held there on 9 June.